cakephp/docs/en/models/associations-linking-models-together.rst

       and leave any existing relationship records in place, possibly resulting in duplicate relationship records.
-    - When set to ``keepExisting``, the behavior is similar to `true`, but with an additional check so that if a any of the records to be added duplicates and existing relationship record, the existing relationship record is not deleted, and the duplicate is ignored.
+    - When set to ``keepExisting``, the behavior is similar to `true`, but with an additional check so that if any of the records to be added are duplicates of an existing relationship record, the existing relationship record is not deleted, and the duplicate is ignored.
 This can be useful if, for example, the join table has additional data in it that needs to be retained.